Anish-Reddy-K/the-ai-engineers-handbook/content/10-artificial-intelligence/35-use-cases-for-embeddings.md

 ---
-title: "Use Cases for Embeddings"
+title: Use Cases for Embeddings
-slug: "use-cases-for-embeddings"
+slug: use-cases-for-embeddings
-weight: 36
+weight: 35
 draft: true
 ---